krabelize/zscaler-sentinel-phishing-attack/README.md

 **Use-case:**

-Let's say your organization is a target for a mass or targeted phishing campaign.
-This means multiple users can receive phishing mails when they are not quarentined.
+Let's say your organization is a target of a targeted phishing campaign.
+This means multiple users can receive phishing mails if the malicious e-mails are not quarentined.
 The picture below is an example of a malicious phishing e-mail.
-The "review recent activity" button does not direct you to a Microsoft page, but to a malicious website through bit.ly URL shortening services.
+The "review recent activity" button does not direct you to a Microsoft page, but to a malicious website through https://bit.ly URL shortening services.
 In this case, Microsoft Defender M365 did not flag or quarantine this malicious mail:

 ![Example phishing e-mail](https://github.com/krabelize/zscaler-sentinel-siem/blob/main/phishing-mail.png)